We never have enough bookmarks at our house.

 I’m constantly grabbing any scrap of paper I can find to mark my place just because I can’t find an actual bookmark.

-I'd prefer something cute, like this adorable peeking polar bear bookmark.
+I’d prefer to use something cute, like this adorable peeking polar bear bookmark.

 Start by tracing your milk cap.
 This will be the polar bear’s head.

 Next, use the ruler to make two straight lines down from the circle, about 6 inches in length and 1-1/4 inches apart.
 Connect the two lines with another straight line at the bottom.

 Now, go back to your head.
 Add two small half circles for the ears.
 Also add another circle inside the head in the bottom half.
 This is your bear’s snout.

 Add two little eyes and a nose.